rundeck/docs/docs/administration/configuration/config-file-reference.md

 rundeck.security.httpFirewall.allowedHostnames = localhost, 192.168.0.1, www.example.com
 ```

-System Admin needs to configure the trusted hostnames based on network setup.

 The hostname derived from the `grails.serverURL` parameter is always trusted so there is no need to configure it explicitely.

+System Admin needs to configure the trusted hostnames based on the deployment strategy.
+For example:

+1. If the Rundeck Appliation Server is exposed directly through a domain name (e.g. `my.domain.name`) or IP address, the domain name or IP address must be added into the allowedHostName list
+2. If the Rundeck Application Server is exposed through a reverse proxy or load balancer which overwrites the HTTP Host head, then Host head value provided by reserve proxy and load balancer should be added into the allowedHostName list.

 ### Local Login Form Visibility